"TOWARD A SCIENCE OF CONSCIOUSNESS

 004 Sleep and Dreaming - Chair: Bernard Baars 2 $18.00

-B. McNaughton, Neural ensembles in sleep and waking and the
+B. McNaughton, Neural ensembles in sleep and waking and the reprocessing of recent experience.

 J.A.
 Hobson, D. Kahn, E. Pace-Schott, Neuropsychology of dreaming consciousness.